lhy11009/aspectLib/README.md

 These options are read into a CASE_OPT class, While the operations are defined in a CASE class.
 In all the operations, I took the approach of first importing a prm file and then substitute the entries.

+Note: I defined a clase CASE here for preparing and creating cases, while I have another class named CASE_OPTIONS to deal with post-process.

 An example usage (TwoDSubduction)
 	Lib_TwoDSubduction0_Cases create_with_json -j \
         /home/lochy/ASPECT_PROJECT/TwoDSubduction/wb_create_test/configure_1.json \n\